Nursing BSN

 Progression Requirements:

 1. A student must have a minimum earned cumulative GPA of 2.5 or higher to enter into the required Nursing courses beginning with NUR 160.
 Students are expected to maintain a 2.5 minimum cumulative GPA while in the nursing program.
 Students earning less than a GPA of 2.50 in their first semester will receive a warning.
 Students earning less than a GPA of 2.5 after their first semester will be placed on Academic Probation.
-Students who are on Academic Probation for 2 consecutive semesters will be dismissed from the program.
+If a student has not achieved a cumulative GPA of 2.5 by the end of a second consecutive semester on academic probation, they will be dismissed from the Nursing program.

-2. Successful completion of required nursing (NUR) courses and INT 450: Capstone is defined as a 77% or better according to the School of Nursing and Allied Health Grading Scale.
+3. Successful completion of all required nursing (NUR) courses and INT major courses is defined as a 77% or better according to the School of Nursing and Allied Health Grading Scale.
 Refer to the Undergraduate Nursing Grading Policy.
 A student can view the required nursing (NUR) courses in the academic catalog.

-6. A student may have no more than two unsuccessful attempts across all of the required nursing (NUR) courses and Capstone in the program.
-Students exceeding this requirement will be dismissed from the nursing major.
+7. A student may have no more than two unsuccessful attempts across all of the required (NUR) nursing and INT courses in the program.
+Students exceeding this requirement will be dismissed from the Nursing major.
 Academic advising relative to other majors/options will be provided.

-7. Any exceptions to the two-attempt limit must be approved by the Dean of the School of Nursing and Allied Health.
+8. Any exception to the two course second-attempt limit must be approved by the Dean of the School of Nursing and Allied Health.

-10. Students dismissed from the 3 year or 4 year BSN program may not transfer into the ASN, 3 year BSN, or 4 year BSN program.
+12. Students dismissed from the pre-licensure BSN program may not transfer into the ASN program.

 RN to BSN Progression Policy